-Anonymous concerns can be reported by following the procedure set out in the S-RM Whistleblowing Policy, which can be found on the S-RM Intranet.
+Anonymous concerns can be reported directly through our Whistleblowing Hotline: EQS Integrity Line by following the procedure set out in the S-RM Whistleblowing Policy, which can be found on the S-RM Intranet.

 14. What to do if you are a victim of bribery or corruption